Summer 2025: The Ultimate Guide to Marbella by a Local

 With over 40 museums in Malaga, you’ll definitely find the one that interests you: Picasso Museum, Carmen Thyssen Art, Centre Pompidou, Contemporary Art Center, Glass and Crystal Museum, Automobile and Fashion Museum, Museum of Popular Arts and Customs, Aeronautical Museum, Municipal Heritage Museum, Museum of Music, Oxo Videogames Museum… Many of them are fantastic for families with kids.

 Speaking of kids in summer in Marbella.
-Little Piccassos is the new pop up Art Club, igniting young imaginations and empowering children to unleash their inner artist.
+Little Picasso is the new pop up Art Club, igniting young imaginations and empowering children to unleash their inner artist.
 Another excellent place for your children is the Kids Club housed in the Marbella Club Hotel.
 It provides entertainment for children of 4–14, with supervised activities from sports and gardening to wildlife experiences and science experiments.

 The arts scene in Marbella is quite developed.
 Galeria Municipal de Exposiciones and Casa Grande Gallery attract a range of changing exhibitions by artists from all over the world.
 Ralli Museum contains one of the most important Latin American art collections in Europe.
 Engravings and graphic pieces are the focus at the contemporary Spanish art museum, Museo del Grabado Español Contemporáneo.
 Some small but lovely art galleries (Galeria de Arte Alvaro Reja, Libertad Couso, Galeria Isolina Arbulu) are located in Marbella’s Old Town.
 Visit La Galería de Arte of Pedro Peña.
 This name has gained worldwide recognition for the unique and exclusive interior designs for refined spaces.